-The scope is determined by the object you select in the hierarchy.
+The object you select in the hierarchy determines the scope.
 Think of the objects in the hierarchy as parents and children.
 Parents contain other objects.
 Children are contained within parents and "inherit" the effects of operations that are performed on their parents.